pbakota/csharp-realtime-board/README.md

 `$ make package-websocket`

-To create package for the client side:
+To create a package for the client side:

 `$ make package-app`

-All packages for the deployment will be create in the ${project.root}/releases.
+All packages for the deployment will be created in the ${project.root}/releases.

 ## Docker deploy